-Prerequisites: READ 0302, ENGL 0302, MATH 0300.
-The first of a two-semester course sequence surveying interdisciplinary studies and principles for understanding our environment.
-This course focuses on basic concepts related to chemistry of living and non-living systems, communities and species interaction, sustainability, population biology, environmental health, food and agriculture, pest control, biodiversity, and resources use.
-It includes a practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking.
-This course is designed to fulfill four credit hours of the natural science component of the core curriculum for non-science majors.
+Prerequisites: TSI Satisfied in literacy, MATH 0300.
+General interest course requiring a minimum of previous science background and relating scientific knowledge to problems involving energy and the environment.
+The first of a two-semester course surveying interdisciplinary studies and principles for understanding our environment and frameworks for understanding science, systems, and ethics.
+The course focuses on basic concepts related to chemistry of living and non-living systems, communities and species interaction, sustainability, population biology, environmental health, food and agriculture, pest control, biodiversity and resources use.
+It includes practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking.
+This course is designed to fulfill four credit hours of the Natural Science component of the core curriculum for non-science majors.